security-assignments/security-assignments.github.io/_projects/pen-test.md

 <p>
 Continuing the pyramid analogy, appendices are at the very base.
 Appendices are for very technical information that would bog down the report if included in the main body.
-For example, a Nessus report or detailed output from NMAP do not belong in the report because the information is too technical for a managerial reader to process.
+For example, a Nessus report or detailed output from <code>nmap</code> do not belong in the report because the information is too technical for a managerial reader to process.
 Also, they tend to be lengthy and would interrupt the flow of your report.
 Instead, refer the reader to the appendices for very technical and lengthy information.
 (I am not interested in seeing a Nessus report.
 Don't give me one.)
 </p>